hashicorp/terraform-provider-aws/website/docs/r/apigatewayv2_authorizer.html.markdown

 Supported only for HTTP API Lambda authorizers.
 * `authorizer_uri` - (Optional) The authorizer's Uniform Resource Identifier (URI).
 For `REQUEST` authorizers this must be a well-formed Lambda function URI, such as the `invoke_arn` attribute of the [`aws_lambda_function`](/docs/providers/aws/r/lambda_function.html) resource.
 Supported only for `REQUEST` authorizers.
+Must be between 1 and 2048 characters in length.
 * `enable_simple_responses` - (Optional) Whether a Lambda authorizer returns a response in a simple format.
 If enabled, the Lambda authorizer can return a boolean value instead of an IAM policy.
 Supported only for HTTP APIs.
 * `identity_sources` - (Optional) The identity sources for which authorization is requested.